20 Oct 7 Things Not to Do in Guatemala

 6. DON’T EXPECT GOOD COFFEE (DESPITE THE REGION BEING ONE OF THE BEST IN THE WORLD FOR IT)

 It’s strange, but true.
-Despite being one of the greatest regions in the world for coffee, most of it is exported.
-A farmer can get so much more when exporting coffee, that he can’t afford to keep it; so most people drink instant coffee.
+Despite being one of the greatest regions in the world for coffee, it is almost entirely exported.
+The exportation of coffee is an immensely profitable business, so most local people drink instant coffee.
 Gourmet coffee houses are around, but will be advertised as such and cater to foreigners for the most part.

 TIP: ONE EXCEPTION WE ENCOUNTERED WAS ON THE SECLUDED ISLAND BEACH OF TILAPITA, AT HOTEL PACIFICO MAR TILAPA